Skip to main content

 Senior tax breaks, deductions, exclusions, or credits

 Claim the extra age exemption if you qualify.
-The Department of Taxation FAQ page says Hawaii’s personal exemption amount is $1,144 per exemption, including an additional exemption for people age 65 or older.
-For the 2025 return, the age test is whether you were 65 or older on 1 January 2026.
+The DOTAX FAQ page says Hawaii’s personal exemption amount is $1,144 per exemption, including an additional exemption for people age 65 or older.
+For the 2025 return, the age test is whether you were 65 or older on January 1, 2026.

 Do not expect a separate Hawaii senior standard deduction on the return most people file in 2026.
 The 2025 instructions list the standard deduction as $4,400 for single or married filing separately, $6,424 for head of household, and $8,800 for married filing jointly or qualifying surviving spouse.
 Hawaii’s senior benefit on that return is the extra exemption, not an extra standard deduction.

-Planning note: Hawaii says it is phasing in broader income-tax cuts and 2026 withholding tables and future deductions are changing.
+Planning note: Hawaii is phasing in broader income-tax changes, and 2026 withholding tables are different.
 If you still work, re-check state withholding instead of copying last year’s setup.

 Disability exemption